laminlabs/lamindb/README.md

 artifact.describe()
 ```

 To validate a `spatialdata` or any other array-like dataset, you need to construct a `Schema`.
-You can do this by composing the schema of a complicated object from simple `pandera`-style schemas: [docs.lamin.ai/curate](https://docs.lamin.ai/curate).
+You can do this by composing simple `pandera`-style schemas: [docs.lamin.ai/curate](https://docs.lamin.ai/curate).

 ### Ontologies